 - Trouble chewing

-We reccomend having your pets teeth examined by one of our Sydney Animal Hospitals veterinarians on a regular basis and if necessary, following up with a professional dental clean.
+We recommend that your pet have a dental check performed by one of our Sydney Animal Hospitals Veterinarians regularly and if necessary, following up with a professional dental clean.
 Your pet needs to be anaesthetised (usually a simple procedure) to carry out a thorough dental examination, and to clean all teeth without distressing the pet.
 Placing your pet under anaesthesia is the safest way to perform a pet dental procedure.

 At Sydney Animal Hospitals, a complete dental examination includes: